What is /dev/fort?

 /dev/fort is band camp for geeks.
 It is a week away from the rest of the world to learn, to think, to play and to build.
 The aim is to make something—it could be a website, a game or a world-conquering robot—from scratch, in a week.

-But it is equally about enjoying the company and the scenery, a working holiday.
+But it is equally about enjoying the company and the scenery.
 Past forts have seen people exploring World War II tunnels, raising the property’s flag each morning to the sound of a bugle, swimming out to deserted islands and investigating medieval artefacts.

 /dev/forts are enjoyable for many reasons, including: